Harmful chemicals used in Beauty and Skincare Products

 Not only are these beauty products Chemicals and Toxin Free, they are based on the age-old practice of Ayurveda where each ingredient is chosen for the particular good that they can deliver.

 And so, we see a Paradigm shift from products loaded with chemicals to more natural ingredients-based products in the cosmetics industry.
+Yet again, kumkumadi serum is the best example in natural skincare product category.

 Skin Absorbs what is applied on it

 Are you aware that our skin absorbs 60% of whatever is applied on it?
 It means that chemicals present in the cosmetics quickly enter our bloodstream and can reach various organs to cause harm.
 Now, no one would like toxins, hormone disruptors and carcinogens to enter their body.
+But if you go for natural products with natural ingredients, the goodness of those natural ingredients makes our skin healthy.
+Kumkumadi Serum has 26 herbs such as saffron, sandalwood, lodhra, manjishtha etc in its formulation.
+Imagine your skin being treated with benefits of all 26 herbs!!

 Sustainable and Eco Friendly

 Earth is constantly being depleted of its rich source of minerals which are non-renewable.
 Hence, our quest to look for sustainable, replenishable ingredients.
 Herbs, flowers, plant extracts, roots, seeds - not only can be replenished easily, the model of growing, harvesting, processing and selling can support local sellers and communities as well.
+Blue Nectar supports its farmers by buying ingredients directly from local farmers in Himalayas.

 Chemical products create an imbalance in the environment.
 The demand for water and energy is higher in making chemical products and the resultant products and by-products can cause soil water and air contaminations and harm the environment.
 It is quite the opposite in the case of Natural Ingredients-Based Products and they do not harm the environment.